Content Warning: Dark drama, murder, police brutality, political corruption, bribery, grief, and themes of injustice in a Nigerian context.

 My Life Story: A Tale of Two Systems

-Before I start this life story, I need you to understand that there are different kinds of politicians in this world.
+Before I start this life story, I need to make you understand that there are different kinds of politicians in this world.
 I can boldly say I categorize them into just two types; they are not categorized by name, but just by different geographic locations.

 Now, I have a story to tell, but before that, I need to make a few comparisons between African politicians and their counterparts in Europe.
 Yes, no one is perfect and no country can say they have a perfect system, but this story I have come across is something that baffled my imagination.
 It made me question if truly Africans are normal, or if they deserve to be branded primitive.